Meet with us at Nvidia GTC in San Jose, CA (March 17 - 21) Click here to book

 NGC Keys

-In order to pull down an NVIDIA NIM container you'll need to login to your developer account and navigate to NGC setup page.
+To pull down an NVIDIA NIM container, you'll need to log into your developer account and navigate to the NGC setup page.

 Denvr VM

-We'll start by giving our VM a name and selecting the instance type we want from either the on-demand or reserved pools.
+We'll start by naming our VM and selecting the instance type we want from either the on-demand or reserved pools.

-Next we'll select the OS and whether we want the NVIDIA drivers and docker container runtime environment preinstalled (recommended).
+Next, we'll select the OS and decide whether we want the NVIDIA drivers and Docker container runtime environment preinstalled (recommended).

 We'll also specify any NFS shares (personal or shared) to mount in the VM.
 Finally, we'll provide our SSH public key for access to the VM.